ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 Recent advances in deep learning widen the access to better learning techniques.
 Combining traditional planning algorithms with modern learning techniques in a proper way enables an agent to extract useful knowledge and thus show good performance in large domains.
 For instance, Alpha(Go)Zero achieved its success by combining a deep neural network with MCTS.

 However, in the above example, the neural network does not fully leverage the local planner:
-- Only
+- Only the final output of the local planner (e.g. the searching probability distribution) is relevant to the agent's training.
-since some valuable information of the local planner (e.g. the principal variation in MCTS) is not informed to the network.
-Hereby we raise the following question: can we design a neural network that can fully leverage the local planner to further improve the effectiveness and efficiency of planning?
+- Some other valuable information of the local planner (e.g. the trajectory with the most visit counts) is nowhere to be used.

+Hereby we raise the following question: is it possible to design a neural network that can fully leverage the local planner to further improve the effectiveness and efficiency of planning?